"Myka, we should go." Pete said while placing his hand on her arm.

 "A…An artifact.
 She made an artifact that brought me back."
 Helena stated simply looking at the woman in her arms.

-Myka had come to, wrapped in strong yet soft arms, arms that she knew, but she didn't want to open her eyes for fear that is she did they would be gone, and she would be laying on the ground.
-Instead she listened to Jane talk then she felt something hit her cheek, the body underneath her shift slightly and a strand of hair being tucked behind her ear Myka relished in the feeling then she heard that beautiful voice she was convinced she would never hear again.
+Myka had come to wrapped in strong yet soft arms, arms that she knew, but she didn't want to open her eyes for fear that is she did they would be gone, and she would be laying on the ground.
+Instead she listened to Jane talk then she felt l her something hit her cheek, and the body underneath her shift slightly and a strand of hair being tucked behind her ear.
+Myka relished the feeling then she heard that beautiful voice she was convinced she would never hear again.
+"My darling Myka."
 She opened her eyes slowly and found dark chocolate eyes looking back at her with so much love in them that the tears threatened to fall again.

 "You're really here?" she asked just above a whisper, but in the silence it was heard clearly.

-Myka leaned forward and pressed her lips to Helena's I a kiss that could have been an artifact of its own from all the sparks that it sent into both women.
-They pulled back and looked at each other making a silent promise, there entwined together and beneath the stars, that no matter what they would always find their way back home to each other.
+Myka leaned forward and pressed her lips to Helena's in a kiss that could have been an artifact of its own from all the sparks that it sent into both women.
+They pulled back and looked at each other making a silent promise.
+There entwined together and beneath the stars, that no matter what happened, they would always find their way back home to each other.